scholzj/terraform-aws-minikube/README.md

 ## Tagging

 If you need to tag resources created by your Kubernetes cluster (EBS volumes, ELB load balancers etc.) check [this AWS Lambda function which can do the tagging](https://github.com/scholzj/aws-kubernetes-tagging-lambda).

+## Kubernetes version

+The intent for this module is to use it for development and testing against the latest version of Kubernetes.
+As such, the primary goal for this module is to ensure it works with whatever is the latest version of Kubernetes supported by Minikube.
+This includes provisioning the cluster as well as setting up networking and any of the [supported add-ons](#add-ons).
+This module might, but is not guaranteed to, also work with other versions of Kubernetes.
+At your own discretion, you can use the `kubernetes_version` variable to specify a different version of Kubernetes for the Minikube cluster.